ddnam99/staking-contracts/readme.md

 ##### Contract events
 Staking contract emits these events:
-- Stake - when stake is created
+- Staked - when stake is created
-- Withdraw - when user withdraws tokens
+- Withdrawn - when user withdraws tokens
-- CreatePool - when admin created pool
+- NewPool - when admin created pool
 - ClosePool - when admin close pool